nokia/kong-netconf-plugin/README.md

 NETCONF uses SSH as a "Secure Transport Layer".
 This plugin does not implement an SSH server (towards the NETCONF client), or an SSH client (towards the NETCONF servers).
 It requires a standalone SSH server to manage the SSH session towards the client, and in turn it requries an SSH client that can manage an SSH session towards the NETCONF servers.

-The plugin expects that it can read out the client's user name - with which the client logged into the SSH server - from a file named /tmp/netconfusers/<client port of the connection from the SSH server to Kong>.
+The plugin expects that it can read out the client's user name - with which the client logged into the SSH server - from a file named /tmp/netconfusers/"client port of the connection from the SSH server to Kong".
 The plugin needs this user name information in order to be able to login with the same user into the NETCONF server.

 In order to have the necessary SSH server and SSH client "around" we provide here the artefacts required for a Kubernetes based deployment.